Lola0810/Lola0810/README.md

 **Hi**
 **I'm french !
 I'm a beginner web developer and designer.** \
-**Still a student in high school !**
+**Still a student in the university Institute of Technology of Lannion situated in Britain**

 #### More things about me :

-- 📂 I'm currently learning web development
+- 📂 I'm currently learning web development and
 - 💭 If you want to contact me on discord : Tsū#1491

 ## My skills